 A definition of the photo abstract, I think.

-To express it simply, my approach to abstraction is to add and subtract multiple layers of shape, texture, and color in imagery – deconstructing reality, accentuating the metaphysical.
+To express it simply, my approach to abstraction is to add and subtract multiple layers of shape, texture, and color in imagery.
+I can deconstruct reality, accentuate the metaphysical, suggest another visual scenario, or simply play around with graphic design and color study.
 The result of what I do, I think, is a painterly abstraction of the subject in a photographic medium.